jamii/jamii.github.com/journal.md

 I had 'stop making node_ for FixedNode' on the todo list but I just realised that I can't do that in the current setup because I need them for AttributeNodes.
 I would have to hunt down the group id for the FixedNode and pick them out by key instead.
 That will be easier after refactoring.

 I noticed the codegen in render is pretty bad, so I spent a few hours tweaking it.
-Mostly it came down to inserting type hints in places where the types are static and closures that cause boxing.
+Mostly it came down to inserting type hints in places where the types are static and removing closures that cause boxing.
 The latter is kind of annoying because it seems unpredictable and avoiding it rules out lots of nice things like array comprehensions.

 Here's where we're at now: